codcod/howto-freebsd-elixir/README.md

 # Elixir development with FreeBSD

-Article reviewed in Apr 2021.
+Article reviewed in May 2021.

 To ensure you work with the latest version of your beloved tools use [Kerl](https://github.com/kerl/kerl "Github for Kerl") and